The Best Ski Resorts in the Midwest for Spring Skiing

 Ski Brule, Michigan

 Ski Brule enjoys one of the longer ski seasons in the Midwest, typically staying open well into April.
-It has 17 trails, featuring a pretty even distribution of terrain for beginner, intermediate and advanced skiers.
+It has 17 trails, featuring a pretty even distribution of terrain for beginner, intermediate, and advanced skiers.
 Come spring, it’s well-known for fun-filled events, like the raucous college spring break week and the Brule Bash Ski Party in late March.
-Bonus: Several of the runs are open for night skiing on Friday and Saturday nights as conditions allow.
+Bonus: Several runs are open for night skiing on Friday and Saturday nights as conditions allow.

 Pine Mountain, Michigan